Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Updated links to open in new tabs when they are external.
 - Generated new favicons.
 - Everything should be ready to release `v3.0.0-alpha.1` tomorrow.

+## 20171120

+- Updated `.drawer` documentation to include customization.
+- Recompiled default flavor just in case.
+- Fixed the devlog showing wrong dates. **Hugging cat** was at it again, it seems!
+- Unleashed the first **Gluon** alpha unto the world!